ava-labs/avalanche-docs/learn/platform-overview/staking.md

 #### Gestión Secreta <a id="secret-management"></a>

 Lo único que necesitas mantener secreto en tu nodo validador es su Staking Key, la clave TLS que determina el ID de tu nodo.
 La primera vez que inicias un nodo, la Staking Key se crea y se pone en `$HOME/.avalanchego/staking/staker.key`.
-You should back up this file \(and `staker.crt`\) somewhere secure.
-Losing your Staking Key could jeopardize your validation reward, as your node will have a new ID.
+Deberías hacer una copia de seguridad de este archivo \(y `staker.crt`\) en un lugar seguro.
+Perder tu Staking Key podría poner en peligro tu recompensa de validación, ya que tu nodo tendrá un nuevo ID.

 You do not need to have AVAX funds on your validating node.
 In fact, it's best practice to **not** have a lot of funds on your node.
 Almost all of your funds should be in “cold" addresses whose private key is not on any computer.